Microsoft Teams for Remote Work on Mac, iPhone, and iPad

 Getting Teams running on your Mac, iPhone, and iPad

-Installation is refreshingly painless.
+Installation is painless.
 On the Mac, grab the app from the Mac App Store or download it straight from Microsoft, sign in with your work or school account, and you are in.
 On iPhone and iPad you do the same dance through the App Store.
 In our testing the first launch on the Mac asked for microphone, camera, and notification permissions all at once, so approve those up front or you will be hunting through System Settings later when a call goes silent.
+If you skip them, the path back is System Settings, then Privacy and Security, then the relevant list, where you flip Teams back on.

 The part we appreciated most is that everything follows you.
 Sign in on all three devices with the same account and your chats, teams, files, and meeting history are simply there.
 We started a message on the iPad over coffee, kept typing on the iPhone on a walk, and finished the thought on the Mac at the desk without losing a word.
-If your job hands you several accounts, the desktop app lets you add them and swap between them from your profile picture in the top corner, which beats signing out every time.
+If your job hands you several accounts, the Mac app lets you add them and swap between them from your profile picture in the top corner.
+In the 2026 Mac builds you can also switch accounts and organizations straight from the Dock icon and the menu bar, which is faster than opening the window first.
+One caveat on the free side: a personal Teams account and a work or school account are separate worlds.
+They do not merge, and your company chats will not show up under a personal login, so be deliberate about which account you sign each device into.

 The features that actually matter day to day